benbahrenburg/Ti.GA/README.md

 <h1>Ti.GA</h1>

-A Goolge Analytics module that provides just what you need, in a consistent way.
+A Google Analytics module that provides just what you need, in a consistent way.

 This module was developed as a result of the frustration in chasing Google's changing API between SDK versions.
 Since most developers only care about a few features of the SDK that is what this module provides.